Dying Fetus

 Dying Fetus is an American death metal band from Greater Upper Marlboro, Maryland, formed in 1991.
-Various lineup changes throughout the years have left John Gallagher as the sole remaining original member, as well as the band's driving force.
+Lineup changes throughout the years have left John Gallagher as the sole remaining original member and the band's driving force.
 According to Gallagher, the band name was chosen while the members were young and was intended to be offensive.
 To date, Dying Fetus has released nine studio albums.

 History

 Beginnings (1991–1996)

-Dying Fetus was founded in 1991 in Upper Marlboro, Maryland, by John Gallagher (guitar, vocals) and Jason Netherton (bass, vocals).
-The band began in earnest when the pair met up with guitarist/vocalist Nick Speleos in 1992.
-It was decided then that Gallagher would fill in on drums until a proper drummer was found.
+John Gallagher (guitar, vocals) and Jason Netherton (bass, vocals) founded Dying Fetus in 1991 in Upper Marlboro, Maryland.
+The band began in earnest when the pair met guitarist/vocalist Nick Speleos in 1992.
+They decided that Gallagher would play drums until they found a proper drummer.
 The writing of this period resulted in the 1993 demo Bathe In Entrails.
-In late 1993, the band found drummer Rob Belton, as well as guitarist Brian Latta, who replaced the departing Nick Speleos (which also thrust John Gallagher back into the role of guitarist and vocalist).
-Together the new four-piece lineup recorded the Infatuation with Malevolence demo in early 1994, later released together with the first demo in 1995 as a compilation on California Indie label Wild Rags Records.
+In late 1993, the band found drummer Rob Belton and guitarist Brian Latta, who replaced the departing Nick Speleos (which reverted Gallagher to guitarist and vocalist).
+The four-piece recorded the Infatuation with Malevolence demo in early 1994, later released together with the first demo in 1995 as a compilation on California Indie label Wild Rags Records.
 Songs included all tracks from both demos as one CD.

-In 1996, the band released their first album, Purification through Violence, on short-lived Illinois label Pulverizer Records.
-The album marked a further refinement of the band's developing sound of death metal riffing, combined with heavy slams, over seven original songs, and one Napalm Death cover, "Scum".
-Drummer Rob Belton left and the band was joined briefly in 1995 for a year by drummer Casey Buckler, with whom they performed live, yet never recorded with.
-Casey was asked to leave the band as they agreed he would play drums for a tour they had that year.
+In 1996, the band released their first album, Purification through Violence, on Illinois label Pulverizer Records.
+The album further refined the band's developing death metal riffing, combined with heavy slams, over seven original songs, and one Napalm Death cover, "Scum".
+Belton left and drummer Casey Buckler joined the band in 1995 for a year.
+They performed live but never recorded with Buckler.
+He was asked to leave the band as they agreed he would play drums for a tour they had that year.